hreluz/minesweeper/api/readme.md

 That's all you have to send, so let's sum up you just need to send this

 ```
-token: " the token of the game you are asking",
+token-game: " the token of the game you are asking",
 x : number x position,
 y : number y position
 ```